tcwangshiqi-columbia/Neurify/README.md

 This repository contains the implementations of Neurify and the evalutions on convolutional MNIST models, convolutional DAVE models and Drebin models described in the paper.
 The updates on ACAS Xu model have been merged into original [ReluVal's repo](https://github.com/tcwangshiqi-columbia/ReluVal).
 Neurify's performance on ACAS Xu is on average 20 times better than original ReluVal's and 5000 times better than solver-based system like Reluplex.

-We highly recommend users to compile and run the code under Linux 16.04 in case any potential dependency errors or compilation bugs.
+We highly recommend users to compile and run the code under Linux 16.04 in case any potential dependency or compilation errors.

 ## Prerequisite